7eja/NumerologyCalculator/README.md

 Enter as follows:
 save_path = "C:\\Documents\\NumerologyReports"
 The name of the file will be the name you entered at the location above.

+You will be asked (after running NumerologyCalculator.py)

+Day:
+Month:
+Year:

+Enter your name